Free · Micro & macro · No account to browse

 Built to be done, not watched.

-Drag a price ceiling down and watch the shortage appear — that is the lesson, not a video about the lesson.
+Drag a price ceiling down and the shortage opens under your cursor.
+That is the lesson — not a video about the lesson.

-• A diagnostic places you at the right starting point
+- →A diagnostic drops you at the right starting point

 Retrieval practice